Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 - write about potential advancements possible made by knowing the structure of metagenomic proteins

 ## Conclusion
-AlphaFold2 is better across all datasets than ESMFold.
-However, the dependency of MSA for AlphaFold2 hinders its performance for novel protein sequences.
-This was especially highlighted by the ablation study where no evolutionarily related protein sequences where taken into account, i.e. mimicking a novel sequences.
-Moreover, ESMFold's speed up in folding makes it easier to
-"catch up" to the ever-growing size of primary protein sequences available.
+AlphaFold2 outperforms ESMFold across all datasets.
+However, the reliance on MSA for AlphaFold2 hampers its performance for for novel protein sequences.
+This was particularly evident in the ablation study, where no evolutionarily related protein sequences were considered, i.e. mimicking a novel protein sequence.
+In addition, ESMFold's folding speed makes it easier to "to keep pace with the ever-increasing amount of primary protein sequences available, and is therefore able to create the first metagenomic database.

-Overall, taking the route of using a LLM for the Protein Knowledge is a valid alternative to the genetic database search for MSA.
+Overall, the use of an LLM for protein knowledge is a valid alternative to genetic database searches for MSA.
-However though, training such transformer-encoder model via MLM doesn't seem to extract the all the evolutionarily related information available, but given the high-complex protein folding task, such a simple pre-training objective performs better than one would expect.
+However, training such a transformer-encoder model via MLM doesn't seem to extract all the evolutionarily relevant information available, but given the highly complex protein folding task, such a simple pre-training objective performs better than one would expect.

 ## Final Remark